 Hello I’m not sure how to ask this question but here goes.
+It’s about erectile dysfunction and intimate relationships.
 I’ve had cancer twice, which resulted recently in a complete prostate removal.

 I still think about sex a lot but cannot get an erection, I’m told this will resolve once the nerves repair.
 It is really frustrating as my wife does not want sexual intimacy any more.
 But I would still like some warmth in my life.

 I’m not promiscuous and I’ve been faithful in all of my 20 year marriage, but would love to meet an understanding person.
 Or get advice where I could relax and enjoy another’s body and they mine.

 I am straight but have even considered bi-sexual.
 Either way I’m not a lot of good to anyone with erectile dysfunction.

 Hopefully I have not embarrassed myself by contacting you.